hossain-khan/github-stats/README.md

 ## Setup 🛠
 See [SETUP](SETUP.md) for details on how to setup the project using IntelliJ IDEA.

+### Run App 📊
+After configuration comlete, you can run the app in either ways:

+1. Run the app from IntelliJ ▶️ [Main.kt](https://github.com/hossain-khan/github-stats/blob/main/src/main/kotlin/Main.kt)
+2. Run the app from terminal using **`./gradlew run`** command

 ## How
 The program collects all the related data to user's via different GitHub APIs and compiles releavant data into stats.
 Those stats are then run through [StatsFormatter](https://github.com/hossain-khan/github-stats/blob/main/src/main/kotlin/dev/hossain/githubstats/formatter/StatsFormatter.kt) to generate files.